turingschool/curriculum-site/module4/projects/tech_challenges/index.md

 After the time is up, talk through your process with a peer.
 Share your solutions, compare approaches, and ask questions to help one another see the same problem from a new perspective. _If you want to take it a step further, talk about the Big O complexity of your solution._

-Once you've finished your discussions with a peer, take time to add your personal reflection on the process to your GitHub Gist.
+Once you've finished your discussions with a peer, take time to add your personal reflection on the process to your notes.

 <section class="call-to-action">
 #### Reflection Questions